Edge-coloring problems with forbidden patterns and planted colors: Introduction

 From the perspective of descriptive complexity it is natural to ask, for the problems that can be described in GMSNP, what complexity they can have.
-An oft-mentioned open problem is whether there is a \emph{complexity dichotomy}, i.e., if every such problem is either solvable in polynomial time or NP-complete~\cite{OBDA,MadelaineMMSNP2,MMSNPjournal}.
-This happens to be true for Feder and Vardi's logic MMSNP~\cite{FederVardi}, and the dichotomy has been proved for some other subclasses of GMSNP~\cite{Santiago,Bitter,Feller}.
-Moreover, it is known that for variants of such coloring problems, for example, in the setting with forbidden \emph{linearly ordered} graphs instead of colored graphs, there is no complexity dichotomy unless P=NP~\cite{KunNesetril}.
-The same is true for the case of forbidden edge-colored subgraphs instead of forbidden homomorphic images by~\cite[Theorem 6]{KunNesetril}.
+An oft-mentioned open problem is whether there is a \emph{complexity dichotomy}, i.e., if every such problem is either solvable in poly-time or NP-complete~\cite{OBDA,MadelaineMMSNP2,MMSNPjournal}.
+This happens to be true for MMSNP~\cite{FederVardi}, and the dichotomy has been proved for some other subclasses of GMSNP~\cite{Bitter,Santiago,Feller}.
+Conversely, it is known that for variants of such coloring problems, for example, problems asking for a vertex-coloring omitting certain vertex-colored subgraphs~\cite[Theorem 4.1]{KunNesetril} can encode every problem in NP (modulo poly-time equivalence) and, by Ladner's theorem, have no complexity dichotomy unless P = NP.

-Moreover, problems of the form $\Col(\family F)$ can all be seen as finite unions of \emph{constraint satisfaction problems} (CSP) with countably infinite templates satisfying certain model-theoretic properties (they are so-called \emph{reducts of finitely bounded homogeneous structures}).
-A complexity dichotomy for such problems has been conjectured and proved to be true in many particular cases (see, e.g., the introduction of~\cite{SmoothApproximations} for a recent account of the state-of-the-art in this area).
-Thus, the complexity dichotomy for GMSNP is a consequence of the dichotomy conjectured for the CSPs mentioned here, and GMSNP gives a rich class of examples on which to put the CSP dichotomy conjecture to the test.
+Problems of the form $\Col(\family F)$ can be seen as finite unions of \emph{constraint satisfaction problems} (CSPs) with countably infinite templates satisfying certain model-theoretic properties (they are the so-called \emph{reducts of finitely bounded homogeneous structures})~\cite{ASNP}.
+A complexity dichotomy for such problems has been conjectured and proved to be true in many particular cases (see, e.g., the introduction of~\cite{SmoothApproximations}).
+Thus, the complexity dichotomy for $\Col(\mathcal F)$ would be a consequence of the dichotomy conjectured for the CSPs mentioned here, and $\Col(\mathcal F)$ gives a rich class of examples on which to put the CSP dichotomy conjecture to the test.